atbashEE/atbash-octopus/README.md

 # Work in Progress

-Currently only a very small subset of the original Octopus functionality is available.

-And thus for the moment, it is no valid replacement.
+As of version 0.9.6 (Java 7) and 1.0.0 (Java 8) most features are rewritten and thus the Atbash Octopus version can be used as a replacement of the original framework.

 # End of alfa tryout